 If I am in the federal student loan forgiveness program, but do not currently have a payment due (or have a $0 payment), do I still qualify for this program?
 Should I make an FY25 application if I think my payment may increase later?

 Yes, because a current $0 payment does not ensure that it will not increase at some later point.
-As long as the district verifies that your submitted documentation about your current loans fall within an eligible loan type and are enrolled in the federal Public Service Loan Forgiveness Program (see www.studentaid.gov/pslf), then you can be included in anticipation that your monthly loan payment may be greater that $0 at a later date.
-The portal will accept a loan payment amount of zero.
+You can be included as long as current loans fall within an eligible loan type and are enrolled in the federal Public Service Loan Forgiveness Program (see www.studentaid.gov/pslf), in anticipation that your monthly loan payment may be greater that $0 at a later date.
+On the application, you would enter a loan payment amount of $0 for any month(s) in deferment or forbearance status.

-Please note that a loan payment of $0 would result in the staff member receiving $0 under this program, because the amount of the payment to the participant cannot exceed their current payment.
-If and when the payment increases, the participant is responsible for communicating this with their district, following any verification procedures the district has in place.
-The district would then be responsible for reporting this in the portal.
+Please note that a monthly loan payment of $0 would result in a participant receiving $0 a month under this program, because the amount of the payment to the participant cannot exceed their current payment.
+If and when the payment increases, the participant is responsible for reporting this to their district and MDE.

 -